In the Footsteps of St Francis

 Pax et Bonum

 Most importantly, walk everywhere.
 Walk along the quiet street and winding alleyways, and find forgotten corner; enjoy the peace of the mountains, the rows of olives in the valley below.
-Rise early in the morning and watch the mist drift across the spires, and listen to the bells calling the faithful hurry to Mass.
+Rise early in the morning and watch the mist drift across the spires.
+Sit and sip a coffee while listening to the bells calling the faithful to Mass.
 And, like St Francis, take pleasure in the sound of the birds, and the beauty of the natural world which abounds around Assisi.

 © 2014 Anne Harrison